 - proton-pump inhibitors (PPIs), such as Omeprazole, which reduce stomach acid

 If leukocytes are present in your urine, any symptoms will depend on the condition that is causing them to accumulate there.

 - a frequent urge to urinate

 - strong smelling urine

-If your doctor suspects you have a UTI, they’ll likely ask you to provide a urine sample.
-They’ll test the urine sample for:
+If your doctor suspects you have a UTI or kidney stones, they’ll likely ask you to provide a urine sample.
+They’ll test the sample for:

 - red blood cells

 A urine culture can determine if you have a bacterial infection, and which bacteria are present.